Ceterai/Ceterai.github.io/MyEnternia/Wiki/StalkerDroid/README.md

 <img src="https://raw.githubusercontent.com/Ceterai/Enternia/main/items/active/alta/spawners/droids/stalker.png" alt="Stalker Droid ★ icon" loading="lazy" width="auto" height="16px"/> **Stalker Droid ★** is a legendary poisonous throwable item.

-This hightech droid has an integrated invisibility tech prototype.
+This high-tech droid has an integrated invisibility tech prototype.
 Can teleport, slightly giving away its location.
 Many stalker droids are used as a safe surveillance for the research of various wild creatures.

 ## Ingame